 But as an organisation relying on sponsors and donors, Let’s Encrypt has to be smart in how it delivers its services.
 Compared to commercial CAs, Let’s Encrypt makes extensive use of automation, with fully automated systems handling the issuing and renewal of all certificates.

-Let’s Encrypt certificates are only valid for 90 days, while commercial certificates generally expire after two years.
+A Let’s Encrypt certificate is only valid for 90 days, while commercial certificates generally expire after two years.
 Though this sounds like a hassle, auto-renewal is available to ensure that a website isn’t temporarily left without HTTPS – there’s no need to manually renew the certificate every three months

 This focus on automation is a big part of how Let's Encrypt keeps its costs down, and ultimately delivers HTTPS for free.